furkannulu/furkannulu/README.md

 In the second module, we received training on **Sentiment Analysis using Natural Language Processing** and are currently working on a project in this area.
 As the final module, we will focus on **Image Processing** and complete the module.

-Additionally, during my internship, I had the opportunity to work on <br />
+Additionally during my last internship,
+I had the opportunity to work on **PyTorch** and **Computer Vision**.

-**·Oracle ERP, <br />
-·SQL, <br />
-·PLSQL, <br />
-·Oracle Apex.** <br />

-Conducting my internship in a corporate company provided me with valuable experience in: <br />
+Conducting my internship in a corporate company provided me with valuable experience in **Computer Vision, Deep Learning, Object Detection, Linking Images and Text with OpenAI CLIP Model and Analyzing with DeepFace, Image to Text**.

-**·ERP systems <br />
-·Corporate business life <br />
-·Business processes <br />
-·Business hierarchy <br />
-·Reporting and querying**<br />

-During this period, I also strengthened my communication skills.
-I participated in certain meetings as part of the opportunities provided by my company, which allowed me to demonstrate my English proficiency.
-I also gained experience in procuring services based on the company's specific needs and integrating these services into the ERP system.
+After this internship I decided to make a careeer in this industry and being Computer Vision Engineer.
+So my whole focus these days is on **Computer Vision**.
 - 📫 How to reach me **mail.furkanulu@gmail.com**

 <h3 align="left">Connect with me:</h3>